ianjum99/QS-tech-test/README.md

 Organize your Terraform files as described previously, with the root folder containing the main configuration files (main.tf, variables.tf, outputs.tf) and a modules/ directory containing the module configurations.

 3. Initialize Terraform:
-Open a terminal and navigate to your Terraform directory where the main.tf is located.
+Open a terminal and navigate to where the main.tf file is located.
 Run
 ```
 terraform init